Morgan Stanley Maintains Raymond James Financial (RJF) Equal-Weight Recommendation

 What is the Fund Sentiment?

 There are 1449 funds or institutions reporting positions in Raymond James Financial.
 This is a decrease of 51 owner(s) or 3.40% in the last quarter.
-Average portfolio weight of all funds dedicated to RJF is 0.25%, an increase of 0.10%.
-Total shares owned by institutions decreased in the last three months by 4.05% to 179,112K shares.
-The put/call ratio of RJF is 1.04, indicating a bearish outlook.
+Average portfolio weight of all funds dedicated to RJF is 0.25%, a decrease of 7.26%.
+Total shares owned by institutions decreased in the last three months by 4.02% to 179,111K shares.
+The put/call ratio of RJF is 1.03, indicating a bearish outlook.

 What are Other Shareholders Doing?